 It usually takes about 30 minutes to get changed and hop on the bus where we take you to the activity starting point.
 The trip leader will provide a safety brief and instruction before beginning the experience.

 After the short introduction, there are long sections of calmer water and mild rapids to improve on technique.
-Having practiced negotiating Magnetic Rock and The Elephants Bum passing by the picturesque Colmony House the Dragons tooth awaits.
+Having practised negotiating Magnetic Rock and The Elephants Bum passing by the picturesque Colmony House the Dragons tooth awaits.
 The tooth guards a swift channel of water with some exciting waves to negotiate.

 Passing through some gneiss gorge walls and another calm stretch before the final crux rapid at Daltullich Bridge we call Carnage Corner.
 It sounds more ominous than it is but is certainly going to keep you on your toes with either a corkscrewing channel of water in low flows or big fluffy waves in high flows.